kellyhyun/beginner-s_luck/README.md

 ```
 Once the precedence is set, the list of movies suggested should follow the structure above and output them in a correct order.

-### Webscraping
+### Webscraping (seleniumMain.py)
 Selenium main initialized what is needed to use the chromedriver, Selenium, and bs4.
 It then has a function that finds the link that the movie is using the tconst (a unique alphanumeric identifier for each title).
 This allows us to find the correct movie even if the titles of some movies are the same.
 Then, it looks for the trailer link using Selenium.

-## Creating our Database (creatingDatabase.py)
+## Creating our Database [Creating_Movie_Database]

-### IMDB Databases
 All information from our finalDatabase.csv are taken from IMDB datasets found here: https://datasets.imdbws.com/.
 The file creatingDatabase.py is separated into three sections because the IMDB datasets are large and difficult to work with all at once.
-If running this file on your machine, be sure to change the file names of the datasets.
+If running this creatingDatabase.py on your machine, be sure to change the file paths of the IMDB datasets to fit you machine.
 ```
 First Section:
   title.basics.tsv.gz and title.ratings.tsv.gz from the IMDB datasets are used for this section.